-Our executive compensation program emphasizes long-term equity awards, which are tied closely to stockholder returns and are subject to challenging vesting requirements.
+Our executive compensation program is comprised of a mix of short-term and long-term performance based programs and emphasizes long-term equity awards, which are tied closely to stockholder returns.
 We believe that our executive compensation program encourages and motivates our executive officers to achieve sustainable, long-term operating financial performance and aligns with the creation of long-term stockholder value.

-Our compensation philosophy is to reward both financial and operational successes as well as efforts that support stockholder value creation.
+Our compensation philosophy is best described as pay-for-performance which rewards both financial and operational successes as well as actions that drive stockholder value creation.
 The following are the objectives of our compensation program:

-- attracting and retaining qualified and dedicated executives who are essential to our long-term success; - providing compensation packages that are competitive with the compensation arrangements offered by comparable companies, including our competitors; - · tying a significant portion of an executive officer's compensation to our and the individual's performance; and - · aligning the interests of management with the interests of our stockholders through stock-based compensation arrangements.
+- attracting and retaining qualified and dedicated executives who are essential to our long-term success; - providing compensation packages that are competitive with the compensation arrangements offered by comparable companies, including our competitors; - tying a significant portion of an executive officer's compensation to the Company's and the individual's performance; and - aligning the interests of management with the interests of our stockholders through stock-based compensation arrangements.

 We have designed our compensation programs to reflect each of these objectives.
-In 2016, our named executive officers received a compensation package that consists of an annual base salary, annual incentive award opportunities and long-term equity incentive award opportunities.
+In 2017, our named executive officers received a compensation package that consisted of an annual base salary, annual incentive award opportunities and long-term equity incentive award opportunities.
 The components of our compensation that are tied to performance align the interests of our named executive officers and other participants with the interests of our stockholders.
 Our compensation programs are structured to motivate and reward our executives to increase stockholder value and provide balanced incentives for achieving our objectives without incentivizing executives to take excessive risks.

-We have recently significantly revised our executive compensation program to align with market best practices, create long-term stockholder value and increase management accountability:
+We have significantly revised our executive compensation program to incorporate market best practices, create long-term stockholder value and increase management accountability:

-- In 2015, our Compensation Committee introduced performance stock units, or PSUs, that vest based on our total shareholder return (TSR) ranking relative to the S&P SmallCap 600 Index over a three-year performance period and require a median TSR ranking for target payout. - In 2015, our Compensation Committee also introduced PSUs that vest based on our return on invested capital (ROIC) over a three-year performance period. - Since 2015, our executive incentive compensation program has incorporated performance metrics intended to hold our executive officers accountable for the Company's financial performance.
-In 2016, the performance metrics established by our Compensation Committee related to net sales, adjusted earnings per share and free cash flow generation.
+- In 2015, the Compensation Committee introduced performance stock units, or PSUs, that vest based on our total shareholder return (TSR) ranking relative to the S&P SmallCap 600 Index over a three-year performance period and require a median TSR ranking for target payout. - In 2015, the Compensation Committee also introduced PSUs that vest based on our return on invested capital (ROIC) over a three-year performance period. - Since 2015, our executive incentive compensation program has incorporated performance metrics intended to hold our executive officers accountable for the Company's financial performance.
+In 2017, the performance metrics established by the Compensation Committee related to net sales, adjusted earnings per share and free cash flow generation.